 From Provence to the Cote d’Azur, the mild climate, fragrant lavender fields, and crystal clear waters of the South of France have attracted visitors since ancient times.
-To mark the launch of our programs in Aix-en-Provence and Marseille, here are 5 reasons to travel south and soak up all the region has to offer.
+To mark the launch of our programs in Aix-en-Provence and Marseille, here are 5 reasons to travel south and visit the south of France.

 1. Ancient Greek and Roman Architecture